LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 LG C5 vs Sony Bravia 8: design

 The Sony Bravia 8 maintains the elegant aesthetics of its predecessor, the A80L.
-It has a rather fetching textured pattern on the rear panel that's been refined to sit more flush against walls when mounted, and the foot stands have been thoughtfully redesigned with a flatter top and slimmer profile to better accommodate soundbars.
+The rear panel has a rather fetching textured pattern and has also been refined to sit more flush against walls when mounted.
+The set's feet, meanwhile, have been thoughtfully redesigned with a flatter top and slimmer profile to better accommodate soundbars.

-These feet offer multiple position options too – they can be placed centrally or at the corners, and at two different heights, providing versatility for different furniture and audio setups.
+Those feet offer multiple position options, too – they can be placed centrally or at the corners, and at two different heights, providing versatility for different furniture and audio setups.

 LG has largely stuck with the C4's design language for its C5 model – namely, a super-slim profile for most of the chassis, with a modest enclosure housing connections and processing components at the bottom of the rear panel.